kubernetes-sigs/jobset/keps/672-serial-job-execution/README.md

 ### Add the WaitForStatus API under ReplicatedJob

-Since every ReplicatedJob name must be present in the TargetReplicatedJobs list, alternatively we can add the WaitForReplicatedJobsStatus option under the ReplicatedJob API:
+Since every ReplicatedJob name must be present in the InOrderStartupRules, alternatively we can add the WaitForReplicatedJobsStatus option under the ReplicatedJob API:

 ```golang